 I suppose its tiny bit of a spoiler, but both shows deal with time travel a fair bit.
 In particular, the main hero of both shows travels to the past for a chance to save the life of someone dear to him, while unraveling the mystery of what is happening around him.
 Both shows also contain elements of romance.

 The pacing of the shows is a bit different, as Boku Dake goes a bit faster, and the methods of time travel are different as well.
 S;G has more slice of lifey moments, and the main characters are fairly different.
-Theyre both outcasts of a
+Theyre both outcasts of a sort, but

 I found that when I first started watching this anime, it instantly reminded me of Steins;Gate.
 The concept of going back in time and altering the past, and also with the incidents involving the protagonists I found were similar in a sense.
 Both have the male protagonist going back in time.
 This leads them to the future to see how what they have changed in the past has affected future events.
 However, I believe that Erased is more emotional and much shorter than Steins;Gate.